homewsn/whsnbg/README.md

 // <<<<< ** Manually configure **
 ```

-##### Build options (OpenWrt)
+#### Build options (OpenWrt)

 ```sh
 $ make menuconfig
 ```
 Then find  Network -> whsnbg and press Enter.
 Configure options, setting to <*> or < >.

-##### Configuration options
+#### Configuration options
-The execution configuration is in res/whsnbg.conf file.
+The execution configuration is in res/whsnbg.conf file (Winodws) or /usr/local/etc/whsnbg.conf (Linux) by default.
-Please make sure that you specify the correct mqtt_iface and mqttsn_iface parameters (they do not matter for Windows only).
+For Linux please make sure that you specify the correct mqtt_iface and mqttsn_iface parameters (they do not matter for Windows only).
 If incorrect interfaces are specified, then the program will end immediately.

 ```conf
 # name = value